mariusz-schimke/GiGraph/README.md

 ![complex-graph-with-subgraphs](https://raw.githubusercontent.com/mariusz-schimke/GiGraph/5c8efecdc251754519cde10220cb0bf0f00d0fcf/assets/examples/complex-graph-with-subgraphs.svg)

-The nodes embedded in subgraphs with the *DotRank.Same* rank constraint are arranged in the same columns.
-Apart from those, the nodes *o*, *p*, and *t* in a subgraph with a rank *DotRank.Max*, are pushed together towards the rightmost border.
+The nodes embedded in subgraphs with the *DotRankAlignment.Same* rank constraint are arranged in the same columns.
+Apart from those, the nodes *o*, *p*, and *t* in a subgraph with a rank *DotRankAlignment.Max*, are pushed together towards the rightmost border.

 *❕ The ranks are vertical in these examples because the layout direction of the graph is left-to-right.
 When you change it to the default top-to-bottom orientation, the ranks will be oriented horizontally.*